 What Do I Need to Know About All-Electric Vehicles?

-Some people are still wary of buying electric.
+Some people are still wary of buying an electric car.
 What if they don’t charge adequately or get stuck without a proper station?
-Are electric vehicles more expensive to insure?
+Do electric vehicles mean higher Auto Insurance rates?
 The fact is that more and more charging stations are cropping up all around.
 You just have to take a good look.
-As for insurance, much of the equation for a rate depends on the value of the car.
+As for Auto Insurance, much of the equation for a rate depends on the value of the car.
 Some electric cars are more expensive than others, which makes them more a bit more expensive to insure, especially if you’re financing or leasing and are required to buy maximum coverage.

-This list below was compiled according to average insurance rates from Mercury Insurance.
-Auto Insurance quotes for all of these cars are available when you call an Insurance Specialist at 999.772.4247.
+This list below was compiled according to average Auto Insurance rates from Mercury Insurance.
+Auto Insurance quotes for all of these cars are available when you call an Insurance Specialist at (855) 919-4247.

 Tesla’s popularity is reminiscent of early Apple computers so it’s not surprising that this more affordable, electric model is in such great demand.
 This affordable model starts at $35,000 (before incentives) and has the highest safety ratings.
 The Model 3 claims to have the quickest acceleration, the longest range and also boasts that it’s the “safest car ever.”
 The way these cars are selling, it seems that people agree.